• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Campanule

-Its name would come from the Latin Camapana “little bell”, light blue color.
+Its name comes from the Latin Camapana meaning ‘little bell’, which is light blue in colour.

 • THE MILK THISTLE •